Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 9. On the first page, you'll notice the same three profiles: _Domain Profile_, _Private Profile_, and _Public Profile_.
 10. All three have the same overall rules:
 1. **Windows Defender Firewall is on**: This just confirms the firewall is active for this network profile.
 2. **Inbound connections that do not match a rule are blocked**: This means that all incoming connections and requests (like trying to ping this machine) are blocked _by default_.
 If you want to allow a certain type of connection or service into your server, you have to make a specific rule for it.
-This is whitelisting and our _Principle of Least Priviledge_ in action.
+This is whitelisting and our _Principle of Least Privilege_ in action.
 3. **Outbound connections that do not match a rule are allowed**: This means all network data leaving the server is automatically allowed.
 The logic here is that if the server is the one deciding the send out information, it's likely fine.
 (Note: The only time we ever whitelist outbound connections is for specialized security settings like government compliance.)
 11. At the moment, we're dealing with the _Public Profile_ context.
 Let's allow ICMP ping!
 12. On the left-hand menu bar, click **Inbound Rules**.